No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 # Conceptual Topos: An Algebraic Topology of Meaning based on Conceptual Topology

+Written by No Name Yet Exist </br>
+Contact: Written Below

+# Introduction
+Conceptual Topos v1.0 is an initial formalization of the algebraic topology of meaning based on Conceptual Topology.

+This version sketches core axioms and ones for Topos including:

+- Initial Object
+- Subobject Classifier Ω
+- Terminal Object
+- Fibered Topos structure
+- Semantic Exponential via σ operator

+Finite Limits (Pullbacks, Products, Equalizers) are under ongoing formalization.

+Future versions (v1.x) will extend the formalization.

 # Index
 1. Monoid Structure of Semantic Flow (M|Z)
 2. Identity Element of M|Z